 You might have heard a lot and even experienced enough for yourself on the issue of vaginal discharge.
-You may have observed that the colour and smell of your vaginal fluid keeps on changing.
-But you do not know when you should raise an alarm!
-Is it normal to have this strange wetness for no reason whatsoever?
-Is the yellow discharge I am seeing a cause of concern?
+You may have observed that the color and smell of the fluid coming out of your vagina keeps on changing.

 The questions, doubts, and confusion around the vaginal fluid are plenty.
 It is so common for women to be surrounded with all kinds of worries when they start feeling something untimely coming through on the underpants.
 And why not!

 Vaginal discharge is an important marker of your overall health and that of your reproductive system.
 And with this post, we clear up the mystery around what is a normal and what is not.
 Let’s dive in!

 What is Vaginal Discharge?

 Vaginal discharge is the fluid from the vaginal canal.
 This may be seen as stain on the underpants.

 For healthy women, vaginal discharge is produced by the cervix (a female reproductive system organ), and it is often termed as cervical fluid.

 And for cases when the discharge is not healthy, it can be produced in different parts of the vaginal canal as well by the vagina.
 This is often under the action of our immune system to push the pathogens (bacteria and fungi etc) out of the body.